Electronic timestamping: definition and use

 - Signs the whole thing with its own key

-This token is integrated into the PDF in PAdES format.
+This token is embedded in the PDF in PAdES format.
 Anyone can then verify the date and integrity.

 Simple vs qualified timestamping